Simulation-Assisted Optimization for Large-Scale Evacuation Planning with Congestion-Dependent Delays: Introduction

 The focus of our paper is on {\em jointly optimizing the routes and schedules}.
-Informally, the idea is to find a time to schedule when individuals can begin evacuation (within a given time window) and a route that would be used to evacuate, so as to minimize the objective functions capturing the system level evacuation time (see Section~\ref{sec:prelim} for formal definition of the problems).
+Informally, the idea is to find a schedule of when individuals can begin evacuation (within a given time window) and a route that would be used to evacuate, so as to minimize the objective functions capturing the system level evacuation time (see Section~\ref{sec:prelim} for formal definition of the problems).
 Jointly optimizing over the routes and schedule is significantly harder from a computational standpoint (See Section \ref{sec:hardness} for hardness results).
 Existing methods, even those designed to find bounded sub-optimal solutions, do not scale to city or county level planning problems.
 Thus, finding good evacuation routes and schedule within a reasonable amount of time, for a city or county with a large population, remains an open problem.

-Moreover, in real-life scenarios, evacuees do not follow a prescribed evacuation schedule exactly, which may negatively impact the performance of an evacuation plan.
-Therefore, sensitivity of an evacuation plan to such non-compliance should be examined carefully.
-Furthermore, the availability of all road segments throughout the entire evacuation time period is not guaranteed.
-For instance, before a hurricane makes a landfall, roads in low lying areas can become flooded due to heavy rainfall.
-Thus, a method for designing evacuation plans should be able to use information regarding the availability of roads at different times.
+Moreover, during evacuations, large number of people try to egress out of an area in a relatively small amount of time.
+This results in traffic congestion and huge delays in the evacuation process.
+It is crucial to consider and model such delays during the planning phase.
+However, most of the existing works on finding optimized evacuation plans do not consider the slowdown of traffic caused by high traffic density.
+For instance, \cite{even2015convergent,romanski2016benders,hafiz2021large} all consider a constant travel time on each road, no matter how high (or low) the traffic density is on those roads.
+To overcome this, we treat the travel time on each road, as a parameter.
+We then utilize agent-based simulation, which is capable of modeling the complex relationship among the traffic density and speed on different roads, to learn the parameter values.